Monday, December 14, 2020 / by Denise Wisdom

 While we are always professional with our clients, we are always moving in a relationship with them.
 We begin to let them into our world and they let us into theirs.
 It’s here that these clients become friends and our lives intertwine.

 Today I went to see one of those dear friends that I became close with as I sold their home earlier this year.
 Having met them a few years ago, I quickly found common ground with them in their faith amid other things.
-So often when I would meet with them, our conversations would be 10 minutes of real estate and 2 hours of life, politics, the Bible, and so many ...
+So often when I would meet with them, our conversations would be 10 minutes of real estate and 2 hours of life, politics, the Bible, and so many other; ...

 Tuesday, October 30, 2018 / by Denise Wisdom